Kasam (2001 film)

+Produced and released by Manish Films in India on 12 October 2001, the film was panned by critics and grossed ₹23 million in the box office.

 Plot

-In aid of seeking revenge for his dad's death, against a bandit called Kala Daku, Shankar team up with two men, a police inspector, Mangal and a run away convict, Vijay.
+In aid of seeking revenge for his dad's death, against a bandit called Kala Daku, Shankar teams up with two men: a police inspector, Mangal and a run away convict, Vijay.
 Shankar makes his living by driving a truck while Vijay and Mangal masquerade as villagers to surface as saviors to protect the village against Kala's gang.
 And then Kala and his men abduct Vijay; now Mangal and the entire police force will have to negotiate with Kala to let Vijay off in exchange for the landlord's son.
+How Shankar takes revenge from the culprits, forms the rest of the story.